LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 These must be on the "Interactables" layer, and must have the type "StairsUp", "StairsDown", "Teleport", "ClimbUp", "ClimbDown", or "Fall".

+##### Teleport Properties

 - `teleportMap` should be set to the map to teleport to.
 Prefer to use tagging if possible.
 - `teleportX` should be set to the x position on the map to teleport to.
 Prefer to use tagging if possible.
 - `teleportY` should be set to the y position on the map to teleport to.
 Prefer to use tagging if possible.
 - `teleportTagMap` should be set to the tag of the map to teleport to (preferred over teleportMap)
 - `teleportTag` should be set to the tag of the location to teleport to (preferred over teleportX/Y)
 - `teleportTagRef` can be set to a reference tag for teleporting to this teleport, useful for stairs or other two-way teleports (optional)

+##### Usage Requirements

 - `requireHeld` can be set to an item name if it's needed to get through.
+- `requireParty` can be set to true or false if the player needs to be in a party to use the teleport
+- `requireHoliday` can be set to a holiday name if the teleport only works during that holiday
 - `requireQuest` can be set to require a quest be started for a player (always true if the quest is completed)
 - `requireQuestProgress` can be set to require a key in the quest data be true (always true if the quest is completed)
 - `requireQuestComplete` can be set to require a quest be complete for a player
+- `requireWorldInit` can be set to true to require the world to fully initialize before allowing entry (used for Solokar/Orikurnis)
+- `requireClass` can be set to a class name if the teleport only works for that class
+- `requireTester` can be set to true or false if the teleport only works for testers
+- `subscriberOnly` can be set to true or false if the teleport only works for subscribers

+##### Extra Properties

 - `damagePercent` can be set to a number 0..100 if the `type` is Fall
 - `applyEffect` can be set to a valid effect name if the `type` is Teleport